vmware/vic/doc/design/vic-machine/update.md

 # VCH Reconfigure (P0)
 This document defines the VCH reconfigure command line, and the related changes in vic-machine, to make VCH reconfigure process more reasonable.

-Here is the key points considerred in this Definition
+Here are the key points considerred in this Definition:
 - Batch Operation

   We'd like to change VCH configurations more than one item at one time to make the command easy to use
 - Reuse all options used in vic-machine create

-  In vic-machine create, we already have 57 options to define VCH configurations, though not all of them can be updated, quite amount of them should be able to be changed, and this number will grow up over time, so we definitely do not want to introduce 3X that number of options to reconfigure (update means add/modify/remove)
+  In vic-machine create, we already have 57 options to define VCH configurations, though not all of them can be updated, many of them should be able to be changed, and this number will grow over time, so we definitely do not want to introduce 3X that number of options to reconfigure (update means add/modify/remove)

 ## Options
 First option is to reconfigure all in one command